 The immunization program protects as many children as possible against vaccine-preventable diseases.
 We immunize routinely in kindergarten, grade 6 and grade 9.
 There is no fee for these vaccines.
 These vaccines are included in BC's childhood immunization program.

-- Request vaccination information from parents and assesses the need for further vaccines according to established immunization schedules
+Request vaccination information from parents and assess the need for further vaccines according to established immunization schedules

-- Schedule grade 6 and grade 9 clinics in the school setting.
-Kindergarten clinics are planned as needed.
+Scheduled kindergarten, grade 6 and grade 9 clinics in the school setting.

 - Provides public health with student directory and homeroom/class lists as requested